Neurofeedback and Brain Functioning

 The brain is a self-regulating organ with the capacity to reorganise, repair or renew the neural pathways and connections.
 This self-regulating ability of the brain is well accepted by the medical and neurological professions and is known as neuroplasticity.
 A mass of neural pathways inter-connect by electrical impulses and serve to communicate information from and to all parts of the body through the central, peripheral and enteric nervous systems.

 The NeurOptimal® neurofeedback system merely observes the brain’s electrical activity, feeding back to the brain when it detects less than optimal functioning.
-For the client, the process is harmless as nothing enters the brain.
-Instead, the experience is delightfully pleasant and relaxing.
+What the brain chooses to do – or potentially to ignore – that feedback information is without influence by the trainer or training process.

 Further more specific information on NeurOptimal(r) neurofeedback is available from http://www.neuroptimal.com.